 A hiking weekend in Gwangju with ten strangers who became ten friends.
 Five people dashing through an extremely crowded terminal with 5 minutes to make the train.
-I found a convenient seat beside a window and wrote what was outside.
+Breathing deeply, I found a convenient seat beside a window and wrote what what I saw outside.